Charles Silverstein: Biography

 He later earned his PhD in social psychology from Rutgers University in 1974.
 After graduating from Rutgers University, he opened a private psychology practice.
 His essays and professional papers have been published widely in journals and anthologies.
 In 1977, Silverstein and Edmund White co-authored The Joy of Gay Sex, described by The Advocate as a "landmark" sex manual that has "educated generations of gay men".
 In one of his last interviews, Silverstein told the LGBTQ&A podcast in 2021, "When Ed and I first sat down to talk about the book and we made a list of the entries, it was quite clear that a majority of the entries were not about sex, it was about community and it was about relating to each other.
 While most people think of all the dirty pictures, what we always thought our greatest contribution was, is trying to write something that we would've wanted when we were kids, and that would be something more than just sex.
 That would be about community."

 Silverstein was the founding director of the Institute for Human Identity, and the Identity House in New York City.
 He was the founding editor of the Journal of Homosexuality.
-He was a member of American Psychological Association and was made a Fellow in 1987.
+He was a member of the American Psychological Association and was made a Fellow in 1987.
 He was also a member of Division 44 of the APA (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues), the New York State Psychological Association (NYSPA), and the Committee on Ethical Practices of NYSPA.
 He was a frequent lecturer at conventions on both the state and national levels, author of eight books and many professional papers, and has received many awards from the American Psychological Association.

 He advocated against conversion therapy, particularly aversion therapy.
 In 1995, he discussed the prospect of a cure for homosexuality to The New York Times, saying: "At most, it allows a person to develop some kind of relationship with a woman that most of the time will end badly.
 Even if it doesn't, the gay man invariably feels like a failure."
 In 2012, he told The Gay & Lesbian Review Worldwide that the "amount of damage that has been done by the psychological and psychiatry professions to help people change — I see it every day at my practice...
 I think aversion therapy is a form of torture.
 I think that psychiatrists of that period enjoyed setting up a sado-masochist relationship between them and their patients."